reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 You can see it in action by running the `testImportedConfig()` unit test in the example code shared on [Github](https://github.com/thombergs/code-examples/blob/master/spring-boot/java-config/src/test/java/io/reflectoring/spring-boot/javaconfig/InfrastructureConfiguration.java#L29).

-### Configure Profiles for Flexibility
-   - **Environment-Specific Configurations:** Java-based configuration allows the use of different profiles for various environments (e.g., development, testing, production).
-Each profile can have its own set of configuration classes, ensuring adaptability and flexibility across deployment scenarios.
-   - **Dynamic Bean Creation:** Conditional logic within configuration classes allows dynamic bean creation based on the active profile, enabling applications to adjust their behavior at runtime.

 ### Testing and Unit Testing Advantages
    - **Isolated Testing:** Each configuration class can be unit-tested in isolation, ensuring that specific functionalities are correctly configured.
    - **Mocking Dependencies:** In testing, dependencies can be easily mocked, enabling focused testing of individual configuration components without relying on complex setups.